-If you’re considering buying a ukulele for the first time then this is the page for you.
+If you’re considering buying a ukulele for the first time then the ukulele buying guide is the page for you.
 From sizes to strings, hopefully I can help you to avoid the mistakes that I made when I bought my first ukulele.

 The soprano ukulele is the one most people picture when the word ukulele is mentioned.
 Typically it has the smallest body and the shortest fretboard.
 Due to it’s size it’s very portable.
 There’s a fairly common misconception that the smaller the ukulele the more difficult it is to play and this is often levelled wrongly at the soprano.
 Sopranos usually have between 12 and 15 frets (I’m a fan of 15 fret sopranos personally).